yiisoft/file-router/docs/guide/en/README.md

 }
 ```

-Where `index` is the method name and the value is an array of middleware class names, or middleware definitions.
+Where `index` is the method name and the value is an array of middleware class names
+or middleware definitions.

 Look at all supported middleware definitions formats in
 the [Middleware Dispatcher](https://github.com/yiisoft/middleware-dispatcher#general-usage) package.